 This series is intended for engineers new to Kubernetes and GKE.
 It provides a basic overview of Kubernetes, definitions and a quick start for building a Kubernetes cluster in GKE and your first multi-tier webapp.
 If you are looking for more in-depth help, get in touch.

 Getting started with Kubernetes requires some basic architecture understanding.
-Here we summarize master and worker nodes, the Kubernetes architecture and definitions of pods, labels, selectors, deployments and services.
+Here we summarize control plane and worker nodes, the Kubernetes architecture and definitions of pods, labels, selectors, deployments and services.

 Worker nodes are where “stuff” gets done and where all your apps will live.
 Workers: